fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 Command: `python main.py ingest [--verbose]`

 The goal of this stage is to make the data searchable.
 However, the user's question and the data contents may not match exactly.
 Therefore, we cannot use a simple search engine.
-We need to perform a similarity search supported by [vector embeddings](https://www.pinecone.io/learn/vector-embeddings/).
+We must perform a similarity search supported by [vector embeddings](https://www.pinecone.io/learn/vector-embeddings/).
 The vector embedding is the most important part of this stage.

 Ingesting data has the following steps: